Artificial Intelligence in Drug Discovery: Applications and Techniques: Learning Paradigms

-With improved molecular property prediction, another challenge is still posed for molecule generation: how to design molecules with the desired properties?
-As mentioned in "Model Architectures", VAEs and flow models can be used to generate novel molecules by sampling from the learned latent space.
-However, the latent space can be highly dimensional and the objective functions defined on the latent space is usually non-convex, making it difficult for optimizing the properties of generated molecules \cite{zhou2019optimization}.
-Therefore, reinforcement learning (RL) is often used as the alternative to navigate the chemical space with preference.
-RL deals with how an agent should take actions in a given state so as to maximize a reward or return \cite{sutton2018reinforcement}.
-RL algorithms can be classified into value-based (e.g., Q-learning), policy-based (e.g., policy gradient) and hybrid (e.g., actor-critic) with value functions and policy search \cite{arulkumaran2017brief}.
-When the state-action pairs used for training the agent are generated by the agent itself, the learning process is on-policy, such as policy-gradient; otherwise, the learning is off-policy, such as the Q-learning.
-In drug discovery, the Design-Make-Test-Analysis (DMTA) cycle underlying drug design \cite{schneider2018automating} can potentially be automated by the RL when connecting the generative model (i.e., the agent for molecule generation) and the predictive model (i.e., reward based on the molecular property prediction) for goal-directed molecule generation.
-For example, Zhou et al \cite{zhou2019optimization} adopted value-based, double Q-learning to optimize the generated molecules.
+In drug discovery, the DMTA cycle (see Section~\ref{sec1_1} ``Drug Discovery Overview") underlying drug design \cite{schneider2018automating}, i.e., goal-directed molecule generation, can be potentially automated by RL through connecting the generative model (i.e., the agent for molecule generation) and the predictive model (i.e., assigning rewards based on the predicted property values).
+For example, Zhou et al \cite{zhou2019optimization} adopted value-based, double Q-learning (DQN) \cite{van2016deep} to optimize the generated molecules.
 Other related works mainly adopt the policy-gradient algorithm, REINFORCE \cite{williams1992simple}, as an estimator of the gradient, such as ORGAN \cite{guimaraes2017objective}, REINVENT \cite{olivecrona2017molecular}, and ORGANIC \cite{sanchez2017optimizing}.
-Another class of policy-gradient algorithms, proximal policy optimization (PPO), is also gaining popularity, which is improved from the trust region policy optimisation (TRPO).
-TRPO employs a trust region so that optimizations are restricted to a region where the approximation of the true cost function holds, thereby preventing policies updated too wildly and lowering the chance of a catastrophically "bad" update \cite{arulkumaran2017brief}.
-However, TRPO requires calculating second-order gradients, being computationally expensive.
+Another policy-gradient algorithm, proximal policy optimization (PPO) \cite{schulman2017proximal}, is also gaining popularity recently, which is improved from the trust region policy optimisation (TRPO) \cite{schulman2015trust}.
+TRPO employs a trust region so that optimizations are restricted to a region where the approximation of the true cost function holds, thereby preventing policies updated too wildly and lowering the chance of a catastrophically ``bad" update \cite{arulkumaran2017brief}.
+However, TRPO requires the calculation of second-order gradients, being computationally expensive.
 PPO, on the contrary, only requires first-order gradients and can retain the performance of TRPO, exhibiting low sample complexity.
-Examples of adopting PPO for \textit{de novo} drug design include the work by Neil et al \cite{neil2018exploring}, GCPN \cite{you2018graph}, DeepGraphMolGen \cite{khemchandani2020deepgraphmolgen} and MNCE-RL \cite{xu2020reinforced}.
+Studies adopting PPO for \textit{de novo} drug design include the work by Neil et al \cite{neil2018exploring}, GCPN \cite{you2018graph}, DeepGraphMolGen \cite{khemchandani2020deepgraphmolgen} and MNCE-RL \cite{xu2020reinforced}.